WestonAnderson/WestonAnderson.github.io/_pages/teaching.md

 </p>

 ### Papers
-Subtropical Anticyclones and Summer Monsoons (Rodwell and Hoskins, 2000) – Rodwell and Hoskins characterize lower troposphere subtropical circulations.
+<b>Subtropical Anticyclones and Summer Monsoons (Rodwell and Hoskins, 2000)</b> – Rodwell and Hoskins characterize lower troposphere subtropical circulations.
 In the summer they characterize continental monsoons and oceanic anticyclones.
 Wintertime circulation is dominated by the zonally averaged circulation interacting with orography.

-Nonlinear Axially Symmetric Circulations in a Nearly Inviscid Atmosphere (Held and Hou, 1980) – Held and Hou show how the annual-mean zonal-mean Hadley cell can be explained using conservation of momentum, thermal wind, and radiative convective equilibrium
+<b>Nonlinear Axially Symmetric Circulations in a Nearly Inviscid Atmosphere (Held and Hou, 1980)</b> – Held and Hou show how the annual-mean zonal-mean Hadley cell can be explained using conservation of momentum, thermal wind, and radiative convective equilibrium

-An Overview of the North Atlantic Oscillation (Hurrell et al., 2003) – As the title implies, this article is an overview of the North Atlantic Oscillation (NAO), including the dynamics, methods of calculating the index and potential implications for different sectors.
+<b>An Overview of the North Atlantic Oscillation (Hurrell et al., 2003)</b> – As the title implies, this article is an overview of the North Atlantic Oscillation (NAO), including the dynamics, methods of calculating the index and potential implications for different sectors.

-A Diagnosis of the seasonally and longitudinally varying midlatitude circulation response to global warming (Simpson et al., 2014) – This paper provides a more nuanced analysis of the often observed poleward-shift of the jet streams as a result of global warming.
+<b>A Diagnosis of the seasonally and longitudinally varying midlatitude circulation response to global warming (Simpson et al., 2014)</b> – This paper provides a more nuanced analysis of the often observed poleward-shift of the jet streams as a result of global warming.
 Simpson et al. find that that in the zonal mean the idea that high-frequency transient eddies will shift the midlatitude storm tracks (and jet streams) poleward is accurate.
 But in the Northern Hemisphere winter, modifications to stationary eddies tend to force a more complicated picture.
 The NH winter jet shifts equatorward in the east Pacific and strengthens over the Atlantic.

 ## Ocean Dynamics
 Although ocean dynamics is not my main focus, it is inseparable from climate dynamics as a whole.
 The topics and papers below are therefore chosen from the perspective of a climate scientist